 Hiring a good real estate agent is the most important and first step you should take once you make the decision to sell your house.
 Your agent will be the main point of contact for both you and potential buyers by creating your listing for public view, showing your house, and marketing it too.

+How to market your house for sale?
 Take great pictures of your house

 To attract buyers, the first and most important thing your agent or you need to do to sell your house is to hire a professional photographer to capture high-quality, great photos with a professional camera.
 And before anybody takes any pictures, here’s what you need to do: